Learn How to Reconcile Accounts for FREE!

 And more

 Completing a bank reconciliation is no different to completing any other reconciliation, such as the loan reconciliation above.
 However, current and checking accounts usually have more transactions than other accounts, such as loan, credit card, supplier, and tax accounts.
-Due to a larger volume of transactions, reconciling bank accounts can be more challenging and is usually done more often than other accounts.
+Due to the larger volume of transactions, reconciling bank accounts can be more challenging and typically done more frequently than with other accounts.

 You'll need access to the company's accounting records and bank statements to do a bank reconciliation.
 Once you have these, the process is: